rikosintie/Ubuntu4NetworkEngineers/docs/Introduction.md

 In the Linux community there is a joke that "Microsoft :heart: Linux".
 Back in the 1990s Steve Balmer said "Linux is a cancer that attaches itself in an intellectual property sense to everything it touches."
 Now Microsoft supports Linux with the WSL in Windows, Linux servers in Azure and other ways.

-With Microsoft 365 it's not a problem to use Teams, Outlook, PowerPoint, Word, Excel, all work in a browser.
-I use Edge, but they also work in Chrome.
+With Microsoft 365 it's not a problem to use Teams, Outlook, PowerPoint, Word, and Excel.
+All of the Microsoft Applications run in a browser.
+I use Edge when I’m using Microsoft applications, but they also work in Chrome.
 For my needs they are great.
-If you like a real application Libre Office is better than Microsoft office in my opinion.
+If you prefer a real application, Libre Office is better than Microsoft office in my opinion.
 I have had zero issue sharing Libre Office documents with Microsoft office users.

-Here is an immage of the Microsoft 365 launcher in Linux:
+Here is an image of the Microsoft 365 launcher in Linux:

 ----------------------------------------------------------------